Tonejs/Tone.js/README.md

 # Signals

 Like the underlying Web Audio API, Tone.js is built with audio-rate signal control over nearly everything.
-This is a powerful feature which allows for sample-accurate synchronization and scheduline of parameters.
+This is a powerful feature which allows for sample-accurate synchronization and scheduling of parameters.

 [Read more](https://github.com/Tonejs/Tone.js/wiki/Signals).